 For fledgling marketers, it’s not always clear how to use a positioning statement beyond on-boarding and grounding creative partners.
 The good news is that it’s actually a tool that can be used to enhance all of your sales and marketing efforts, not just the classic creative ones like ads and collateral.
 A great example is using your positioning statement as the foundation for your elevator pitch.

-One of my clients, GCHS, an all-girls Catholic high school, did just this.
-Their teachers used their positioning statement to develop and deliver easy, natural-sounding elevator pitches.
+One of my clients, Regina Dominican High School (RDHS), did just this.
+Their teachers used the school’s positioning statement to craft and deliver easy, individualized, natural-sounding elevator pitches.

-As an all-girls high school, GCHS is on the leading edge of helping girls excel academically and their positioning statement proudly calls this out as their point of difference:
+As an all-girls high school, RDHS is on the leading edge of helping girls excel academically, and their positioning statement proudly calls this out as their point of difference:

-To Chicago parents with daughters 10-14 years old who want their daughters to be successful, GCHS is the Catholic high school that focuses on helping girls excel through 1) a close-knit, all-girl student body, 2) an average class side of 15 students so all students can participate and get in-depth teacher attention, and 3) the opportunity to participate in the GCHS Leadership Institute for an even more independent and expansive experience.
+To Chicago and Northshore parents with daughters 10-14 years old who want their daughters to be successful, RDHS is the Catholic high school that focuses on helping girls excel through 1) a close-knit, all-girl student body, 2) an average class side of 15 students so all students can participate and get in-depth teacher attention, and 3) the opportunity to participate in the RDHS Leadership Institute for an even more independent and expansive experience.

 While it was easy for the school’s marketing and development teams to understand how to use the new positioning statement, when it came time for the annual potential student open house, the school’s “sales team,” i.e. its teachers, wanted to understand how to use the positioning when talking to prospective students and their parents.